Nazia Parveen

 Nazia Parveen is a Pakistani rock climber.
-She is the first rock climber from the former tribal region of Federally Administered Tribal Areas (FATA).
+She is the first rock climber from the former Federally Administered Tribal Areas (FATA).

 Background

 Parveen also likes paragliding, badminton, horseback riding, basketball, archery, and handball.
 Parveen wants to change the image of women in FATA and provide opportunities to the less fortunate boys and girls of the Federally Administered Tribal Areas.
 Parveen has 5 sisters and 1 brother.
 Her father was extremely supportive in her pursuit of rock climbing.
 Parveen has done MPhil in International Relations at National Defense University in Islamabad with a Grade Point Average of 3.94.

 Career

 Nazia was introduced into rock-climbing when she participated in a rock-climbing event in March 2010.
 It was a co-ed rock-climbing event arranged at the Margalla Mountains.
 She had gone there with her university trip.
 She is reported to have said that she participated then just for fun but realized that rock-climbing was fun and she wanted to continue with it.
 One year later, Parveen joined the Adventure Club of Pakistan.
 In 2014, she became the first woman from Pakistan to enter international rock climbing competitions.